-Aftercare and family support are provided through an inpatient and private rehab programme.
-Clients can receive ongoing support free of charge up to a year after completing the initial residential rehab.
+Aftercare and family support are provided through a private rehab programme.
+Clients can receive ongoing support groups free of charge up to a year after completing the initial residential rehabilitation.
 Free outpatient services do exist for those seeking cheaper alternatives, including support groups such as Alcoholics Anonymous (AA).

-When you seek alcohol addiction treatment, you can choose between an inpatient and an outpatient programme.
-A closer look at the different services including free programmes and day rehab can help you on your path to sobriety.
+When you seek alcohol addiction treatment, you can choose between residential and an outpatient programme.
+A closer look at the different services including free programmes and private addiction counselling can help you on your path to sobriety.

 Outpatient Rehab Programme